Verity is a physics with teaching BSc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 Useful Online Tools for Writers

-From time to time when writing, we all need some help.
+From time to time, we all need some help with our writing.
 This guide is here to show you the best places to go online to get that help.
-From a reverse dictionary to a rhyming dictionary this list has links to all of the best tools and resources that you could need when writing.
+From a reverse dictionary to a rhyming dictionary, this list has links to some of the best tools and resources that you could need when writing.
 Enjoy!

 We'll start with the basics!
 If you're looking for a word and you're struggling to spell it, or if you've used a word and you're not sure if it's the correct one, then a dictionary will always be your first port of call!

 Merriam-Webster's online dictionary also has a word of the day feature, which means that you can expand your vocabulary every day that you visit this site.
 You could also set yourself the challenge of trying to use their word of the day in the piece that you are writing.
-This website also features interesting informative videos on language and origins of words, and features word games, such as quizzes, to keep you on your toes.
+This website also features interesting, informative videos on language and origins of words, and it offers word games, such as quizzes, to keep you on your toes.